Quit Smoking Success Rates by Method

 The Data

-Cold turkey — quitting abruptly without any medications, nicotine replacement, or formal support — is the most common quit method.
+Cold turkey means quitting abruptly without medications, nicotine replacement, or formal support.
+It’s the most common quit method.
 Approximately 60-70% of quit attempts are made this way, according to CDC survey data.

 Why It’s So Low

 This isn’t because people who try cold turkey lack willpower.
-It’s because they’re facing the full neurochemical onslaught of nicotine withdrawal — receptor upregulation, dopamine deficit, and the complete catalog of withdrawal symptoms — with no pharmacological buffer.
+They’re facing the full neurochemical onslaught of nicotine withdrawal — receptor upregulation, dopamine deficit, and the complete catalog of withdrawal symptoms — with no pharmacological buffer.
 They’re also typically not receiving behavioral support for managing triggers and habit loops.

 The Important Nuance